ArduPilot/MethodicConfigurator/USERMANUAL.md

 - The first column is the ArduPilot parameter name used in that row.
   - ReadOnly parameters are presented on a *red background*🟥, they should not be present in an intermediate configuration file because under normal conditions they can not be changed
   - Sensor calibration parameters are presented on a *yellow background*🟨, they are vehicle-instance dependent and can NOT be reused between similar vehicles
-- The current parameter value read from your FC is in the `Current Value` column.
+- The current parameter value downloaded from your FC is in the `Current Value` column.
   - Not available parameter values are presented as `N/A` on an *orange background*🟧
   - Parameters that have the default parameter value are presented on a *light blue background* 🟦
 - The new value is the value in the intermediate file and will be written to the flight controller. **You MUST change the value to meet your needs**.
 The provided values in the `example_vehicle` directory are just examples.
 - **In the parameter table, you can edit the `New Value` and `Change Reason` entries for each parameter.**
 - **You MUST edit the `Change Reason` so that other users understand why you changed the parameter to that particular `new value`**
-- Check the `Write` checkbox to select parameters to be written to the flight controller
+- Check the `Upload` checkbox to select parameters to be written to the flight controller
 - **Hover over the labels to see tooltips with additional information.**
 - The entire ArduPilot official parameter documentation is available on the tooltip, no need to use a browser to search for it.